The Politics of Autonomy in Latin America: Outline

 The book offers a critical review and re-conceptualization of practicing autonomy, in light of social movement experiences that emerged in Latin America towards the end of the 20th century.
-Author Dinerstein contends that conventional understandings of autonomous social movements, such as fighting against power or striving for social change outside of traditional political parties, are insufficient to grasp their implications for bringing about radical social change in the 21st century.
+Author Dinerstein argues that conventional understandings of autonomous social movements, such as fighting against power or striving for social change outside of traditional political parties, are insufficient to grasp their implications for bringing about radical social change in the 21st century.

 The Politics of Autonomy in Latin America is grounded in Marxist schools of thought and draws on theories of the mid-20th century German philosopher Ernst Bloch, particularly his understanding of reality as an open process, described in The Principle of Hope as the human anthropological impulse to explore what is "not yet".
 This framework offers a conceptualization of autonomy as a "Figurative politics praxis" entailing four simultaneous modes of negation, creation, contradiction, and excess.
 These four modes of autonomous praxis are developed in the text in light of the experiences of the Zapatista uprising in 1994, the unemployed worker's movement in Argentina in 2001–2002, the indigenous movements in Bolivia between 2000 and 2005, and landless workers' movements (MST) in Brazil.

 The re-conceptualization of autonomy presented in this text is one of a multifaceted process of prefiguration "in the key of hope" or "the art of organizing hope".
 This concept aims to transcend the political and theoretical cul-de-sacs in which theorists and activists are "forced to opt for either autonomy or state; for taking power or remaining marginal... and ultimately for ending up with either integration or rebellion," while simultaneously avoiding the limitations of "fatalist critique or naïve optimism that too often pervade debates on autonomy."